ABOUT US

 While America’s Premium Pork was involved in the process working through the Farmland Industries’ bankruptcy, the group became associated with other large swine producers that had similar goals as America’s Premium Pork.
 The backup plan was to create Allied Producers’ Cooperative as an allocation unit of the original America’s Premium Pork Cooperative.

-Allied Producers’ Cooperative, along with these large independent pork producers, purchased 60 acres of the St. Joseph, Missouri Stockyards and are completing the construction of Triumph Foods - a new state-of-the-art pork packing and processing plant.
-The plant is scheduled to open the Fall of 2005.
+Allied Producers' Cooperative, along with these large independent pork producers, purchased 60 acres of the St. Joseph, Missouri Stockyards and completed the construction of Triumph Foods - a state-of-the-art pork packing and processing plant.
+The plant started operations in January 2006.

 ALLIED PRODUCERS’ COOPERATIVE MISSION STATEMENT